kanishkgarg029/SQL_Project/README.md

 - [LinkedIn](https://www.linkedin.com/in/kanishk-garg-2b3a96209/)

 ## 📫 Contact
 Questions?
-Reach out via [GitHub Issues](/Project_SQL//issues) or connect with me on LinkedIn.
+Connect with me on LinkedIn.

 ---